Skip to content

 Impact on Businesses

 The increase in work hours is also welcome news for Australian businesses.
-This is because many struggle to fill unprecedented numbers of vacant positions across all industries.
+Many struggle to fill unprecedented numbers of vacant positions across all industries.
 Australia is in the midst of a national labour shortage crisis, which is the Australian Government’s key objective in addressing stakeholder and community concerns.

 Nevertheless, international students should remain mindful as other visa conditions, such as meeting course requirements, stay the same.
 For example, despite being allowed to work more hours, the visa holder must remain enrolled in a registered course and maintain satisfactory attendance as required by the education provider.
 Even so, the change in work hours will surely attract more international students to study in Australia.